Adaptive variational Bayes: Optimality, computation and applications: Proofs of general results in and

 \subsubsection{Proof of \cref{thm:over}}

-\begin{proof} We first prove that the expected original posterior probability of the event of interest is exponentially bounded.
-Let $T_n:=(L_n(H_n^2-1))^{1/2}$ for simplicity.
-Since $\sqrt{T_n}\to\infty$ by the assumption, for any sufficiently large $n$, we have
+\begin{proof} By using a similar argument as the proof of \cref{thm:conv}, which is based on \cref{thm:vgap} and \cref{lemma:variational_ineq}, it is enough to prove that the expected original posterior probability of the event of interest is exponentially bounded.
+This can be easily done by using the derivation in \labelcref{eq:post_bound_large_models} and choosing a sufficiently large $H_1>0$. \end{proof}